mykola-dev/Gendalf/README.md

 }
 ```

-After run build process Annotations Processor should generate Gendalf class.
-You can then use it like
+Run 'make' and then you can use generated helper like
 ```
 Gendalf.with(this)
        .setUserName("Luke")